amore101/Leetcode/Problems/Amazon.md

 - BFS
    - Solve every node separately in each layer.
    - Because of using queue, consider what to store in the queue to tranfer the node.
+       - For 2d grid, ***k = r\*nc + c***

+## 130. Surrounded Regions
+Given a 2D board containing 'X' and 'O' (the letter O), capture all regions surrounded by 'X'.
+A region is captured by flipping all 'O's into 'X's in that surrounded region.

+### Idea
+- my idea:
+   - iterate every node, Wrong!!!!
+      - find component and change all 'O's to 'M'
+      - change surrounded components 'M' to 'X'  Wrong!!!!!!
+   - change 'M' to 'O'

+-  correct idea:
+   - iterate every boundary node
+       - find component connected with boundary node, change 'O' to 'M'
+   - change 'O' to 'X', change 'M' to 'O'

+### Important points
+- how to iterate boundary nodes
+- change node to avoid repeatedly visiting